Green Cloud Computing – The Sustainable Way to Use the Cloud

 What is Green cloud computing?

 Green cloud computing involves designing, producing, and using digital spaces in a manner to reduce its impact on the environment.
 A green cloud solution can not only save energy but significantly reduce enterprise operational costs.
+Therefore, it is central to the future of enterprise cloud computing.

 Green cloud computing allows users to utilize the benefits of cloud storage while decreasing its adverse effects on the environment, ultimately affecting human well-being.
 It includes the following practices: